matn7/Google-Platform-Notes/flashcard/Microservices.md

 2. Spring Cloud Load Balancer library for client-side load balancing.
 3. Netflix Feign client to look up for a service between microservices.

-Though in this course we use Eureka since it is mostly used, but they are other service registries such as etcs, Consul, and Apache Zookeeper which are also good.
+Though in this course we use Eureka since it is mostly used, but they are other service registries such as etcd, Consul, and Apache Zookeeper which are also good.
 Through Netflix Ribbon client-side is also good and stable product, we are going to use Spring Cloud Load Balancer for client-side load balancing.
 This is because Ribbon has entered a maintenance mode, and it will not be developed anymore.